boldport/pcbmode/docs/source/hello-solder.rst

 ``R2`` is the unique name for this instantiation of footprint ``0805``.
 It can be any unique (for the design) name, but convention is to keep it short, one or two letters followed by a number.

 .. tip:: There are no hard rules about reference designator format and prefixes, so they vary depending on the context.
-Wikipedia has a `list <http://en.wikipedia.org/wiki/Reference_designator>`_ that's you can follow in the absence of other guidelines.
+Wikipedia has a `list <http://en.wikipedia.org/wiki/Reference_designator>`_ that you can follow in the absence of other guidelines.

 The footprint for ``0805`` is defined in the file